ibm-skills-network/clarity-knowledgebase/docs/labs/edit-jupyterlab-instructions-computer.md

 ```bash
 docker run -p 8888:8888 -v $(pwd):/resources --platform linux/x86_64 skillsnetworkbot/jupyterlab-authoring:latest jupyter lab --ip 0.0.0.0 --ServerApp.password='' --ServerApp.token='' --port 8888 --no-browser --allow-root
 ```

+You will then see a link "`http://127.0.0.1:8888/lab`" go to this link in your browser to edit your jupyter lab(s)!

+> Note: Don't use the "`http://[RANDOM HASH]:8888/lab`" url, since it won't work.

 ### Adding sn_jupyterlab alias to rc file (optional, advanced)
 It may be annoying to have to type out: